Unified synthetic Ricci curvature lower bounds for Riemannian and sub-Riemannian structures: Natural gauge functions

 \subsubsection{Regularity condition}

 We first discuss the regularity condition required in the $\MCP(\beta)$ stability Theorem \ref{thm:stabMCP}.

 \begin{theorem}[Natural gauge functions are regular I] Let $(M,\sfd,\mm)$ be a sub-Rieman\-nian m.m.s., equipped with a Riemannian reference $\sfd_R$.
-Then any natural gauge function $\sfG$ is continuous and finite in a neighborhood of $M\setminus \Cut(M)$.
-In particular, if $(M,\sfd)$ satisfies the Sard property, any such $\sfG$ satisfies the regularity condition of Definition \ref{def:weakL1andregularity}. \end{theorem} \begin{proof} It is sufficient to prove the statement for the case $\sfG = \sfD$.
-It is well-known that, if the minimizing Sard property holds, then the sub-Riemannian cut loci $\Cut(x)$ are closed sets with zero measure, for all $x\in M$.
+Then any natural gauge function $\sfG$ is continuous and finite on $M\times M \setminus \Cut(M)$.
+In particular, if $(M,\sfd)$ satisfies the minimizing Sard property, any such $\sfG$ satisfies the regularity condition of Definition \ref{def:weakL1andregularity}. \end{theorem} \begin{proof} It is sufficient to prove the statement for the case $\sfG = \sfD$.
 We observe that $\sfd$ is smooth in charts on $M\times M \setminus \Cut(M)$ by Theorem \ref{thm:agrariffsmooth}.
-The result follows by observing that, at those points, $\sfD$ coincides with the norm of the gradient computed with respect to the Riemannian reference, cf.\ Proposition \ref{prop:naturalobject}. \end{proof}
+At all those points, $\sfD$ coincides with the norm of the gradient of $c=\frac{1}{2}\sfd^2$ computed with respect to the Riemannian reference, cf.\ Proposition \ref{prop:naturalobject}.
+Then $\sfD$ is finite and continuous on $M\times M \setminus \Cut(M)$.
+Furthermore, if the minimizing Sard property holds, then $\Cut(x)$ is a closed set with zero measure for all $x\in M$.
+Thus $\sfD$ is finite and continuous at all points $(x,y)$ with $y\notin \Cut(x)$, which is the regularity condition of Definition \ref{def:weakL1andregularity}. \end{proof}

-We turn now to the regularity condition for plans occurring in $\CD(\beta,n)$ stability Theorem \ref{thm:stabCD}.
+We turn now to the regularity condition for plans occurring in $\CD(\beta,n)$ stability in Theorem \ref{thm:stabCD}.
 We recall the following definition, introduced by Rifford in \cite{RiffordCarnot,riffordbook}.

 \begin{definition}[Ideal structures] A sub-Riemannian metric space $(M,\sfd)$ is ideal if it has no non-trivial abnormal geodesics. \end{definition}

 Generic sub-Riemannian structures are ideal, when the rank of the distribution is constant and at least 3, see \cite[Thm.\@ 2.8]{CJT-Genericity}.
 For ideal structures, a sub-Riemannian version of the McCann-Brenier theorem holds \cite{FR-mass,riffordbook}.
 Furthermore, the non-static part of the transport map between suitable measures avoids almost surely the cut locus \cite{BRInv}, so that $\sfd$ is smooth $\pi$-a.e.\ for any optimal plan whose marginals have disjoint support.